dmt-software/app-skeleton/README.md

 ```
 ## Dependency injection

-Dependency is handled by _Service Providers_ which are included within the _App::init_ method.
-Within this method you
+Dependency is handled by _Service Providers_ which are included within the _App::initServices_ method.
+Within this
-can add more providers that list their dependencies within the _Dependency Container_.
+method you can add more providers that list their dependencies within the _Dependency Container_.

 > see [dmt-software/di-plug](https://packagist.org/packages/dmt-software/di-plug) for container implementations that are
 > supported.